Configuring Ruff#

 See ruff help

-for more on Ruff's top-level commands:
+for the full list of Ruff's top-level commands:

-Ruff: An extremely fast Python linter.
+Ruff: An extremely fast Python linter and code formatter.

 Usage: ruff [OPTIONS] <COMMAND>